Christos Charissis

 Christos Charissis (alternate spellings: Charisis, Harissis, Harisis) (Χρήστος Χαρίσης; born July 9, 1976) is a retired Greek professional basketball player.
 At 191 cm or 6'3" in height, he played at the point guard position.

 Professional career

-In his professional club career, Charissis was a member of Arion, Irakleio, Tau Vitoria, Olympiacos, Apollon Patras, Montepaschi Siena, Prokom Trefl Sopot, PAOK, and Kolossos Rodou.
+In his professional club career, Charissis was a member of the following clubs: Arion, Irakleio, Saski Baskonia, Olympiacos Piraeus, Apollon Patras, Siena, Sopot, PAOK Thessaloniki, and Kolossos Rodou.

+With Saski Baskonia, he won the Spanish ACB League championship in the 2001–02 season.
+With Sopot, he won the Polish League championship and the Polish Cup title, in the 2007–08 season.

 National team career

-Charissis played with the senior men's Greek national basketball team at the EuroBasket 2003.
+Charissis was a member of the junior national teams of Greece.
+He played with Greece's Under-20 national team, at the 1998 FIBA Europe Under-20 Championship.
+Charissis was also a member of the senior men's Greek national team.
+He played with Greece's senior team at the 2003 FIBA EuroBasket.